On this page

 Youth organisations are eligible for public funding for youth projects if the public authority providing the funds has allocated a budget for youth projects.
 There is no obligation for public authorities at central or local level to provide funding for youth organisations.

-Other public funds can be awarded to youth organisations in competition with other NGOs for cultural projects funded by the Ministry of Culture and National Identity, its subordinated institutions or local authorities.
+Other public funds can be awarded to youth organisations in competition with other NGOs for cultural projects funded by the Ministry of Culture, its subordinated institutions or local authorities.

 Local authorities have the obligation to create a youth fund in the local budges, but there are no provisions on the value of the fund and no obligation to provide financial support for youth organisations using these funds.